-After transplant, you'll be taking medicines that can raise your blood sugar levels.
+After transplant, you'll take medicines that can raise your blood sugar levels.
 This can happen even if you're not diabetic.
-We'll talk with you and give you a schedule that tells you when to check your blood sugars.
-Make sure to follow it.
+We'll talk with you about this.

-- When you check your blood sugar, always write down your numbers. - If you need to give yourself insulin, always write down how much.
+- We'll give you a schedule that tells you when to check your blood sugar.
+Make sure to follow it. - When you check your blood sugar, always write down your numbers. - If you need to give yourself insulin, always write down how much.